maarufvazifdar/cpp-boilerplate/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ---
 A program to compute PID values for a system.
+Refer the UML diagram and the activity diagrams for a basic overview of the programm flow.

 Part B: Maaruf - Driver, Rishabh - Navigator
 ## Overview